How to become an advertising art director

 You could do a junior advertising creative advanced apprenticeship.
 This would give you some of the skills and knowledge you need to be an advertising art director.

 The apprenticeship typically takes around 18 months to complete as a mix of learning in the workplace and study.

 After the apprenticeship, you could get a job with an advertising agency and then work your way up to an art director.

 You can start as a junior creative to develop your skills on the job and work your way up through training and promotion.

 You could get some experience before applying for your first job.
-This will give you a better understanding of the industry and is a good way to make useful contacts.
+This will give you a better understanding of advertising and is a good way to make contacts.

-You can contact agencies directly to ask about placements, and make industry contacts through relevant groups on social networking sites like LinkedIn.
-You can get more advice on how to approach advertising agencies from the Institute of Practitioners in Advertising.
+You can get more advice on how to contact advertising agencies from the Institute of Practitioners in Advertising.